joelberkeley/spidr/tutorials/Dependently-Typed Tensors.md

   head [] impossible
   head (x :: _) = x
 ```
 Here, `S n` means any number one greater than another (thus precluding zero), and `impossible` indicates that the particular case of an empty list can never happen.
-It's important to note that size of the list is now checked at compile time, unlike an exception which we'd only encounter at runtime.
 The code `Vect.head []` would not compile.
-This kind of precision can be used not only to constrain arguments, but also function return values.
+This kind of precision can be used not only to constrain arguments, but also guarantee function return values.
 For example, consider the nested list, or matrix
 ```idris
 zs : Vect 2 (Vect 3 Int)
 zs = [[3, 5, 7],